How Long Does Dry Ice Last: A Detailed Guide for Safe Handling

 Now here's a more fun use for dry ice: cocktail-making.

-Like I said earlier in the article, dry ice is extensively employed in theatrics.
+Dry ice is extensively employed in theatrics.
 The smoke of sublimation creates an amazing atmosphere for a party like Halloween.
-And when dropped inside of a cocktail, the smoke will make it ten times more appealing.
+And when dropped inside a cocktail, the smoke will make it ten times more appealing.

 If you're planning on testing your hands at bartending, dry ice is a great way to add a creative effect to your drink.